animesh88/BookService/README.md

 # BookService

-If you use this project, then please let me know the purpose at animesh.chaturvedi88@gmail.com
+If you use this project, then please let me know at animesh.chaturvedi88@gmail.com

 Use NetBeans (enabled with Glassfish) to import and use the project.